-It may be too early to write the obituary for frequent-flier mileage runs — those legendary year-end flights that offer a shortcut to an airline’s coveted “elite” status — but it’s easy to see the end from here.
+It may be too early to write the obituary for frequent-flier mileage runs.
+It’s those legendary year-end flights that offer a shortcut to an airline’s coveted “elite” status.
+It’s easy to see the end from here.

-With Delta Air Lines and United Airlines tightening their loyalty program rules in 2014 to require more spending in order to get singled out for special treatment, many of these frivolous round trips could vanish after this winter.
+Delta Air Lines and United Airlines are tightening their loyalty program rules in 2014 to require more spending in order to single out passengers for special treatment, potentially causing many of these frivolous round trips to vanish after this winter.